How to pay your tax bill by credit card

-How can I pay my tax bill with a credit card?
+How can I pay the ATO with a credit card?

-- A Visa, Mastercard or American Express card.
+- A valid Visa, Mastercard or American Express card.

 - Your payment reference number (PRN) or electronic funds transfer (EFT) code.
 This number can be found above the bar code on your payment slip or debt notice, or online via myGov.

-When you use a card to pay the ATO through the Government EasyPay service or myGov, you'll be charged a card payment fee applies.
-The fee is a percentage of the payment you make and varies depending on the type of card you use.
+When you use a card to pay the ATO through the Government EasyPay service or myGov, you'll be charged a card payment fee.
+This fee is a percentage of the payment you make and varies depending on the type of card you use.
 The current rates are:

 - American Express: 1.45%